dd9jn/rfc4880bis/crypto-refresh.md

   See {{ciphertext-malleability}} for information on how to defend against such an attack using more recent versions of OpenPGP.

 - Some technologies mentioned here may be subject to government control in some countries.

+## SHA-1 Collision Detection {#sha1cd}

+As described in {{SHAMBLES}}, the SHA-1 digest algorithm is not collision-resistant.
+However, an OpenPGP implementation cannot completely discard the SHA-1 algorithm, because it is required for implementing and reasoning about V4 public keys.
+In particular, the V4 fingerprint derivation uses SHA-1.
+So as long as an OpenPGP implementation supports V4 public keys, it will need to implement SHA-1 in at least some scenarios.

+To avoid the risk of uncertain breakage from a maliciously introduced SHA-1 collision, an OpenPGP implementation MAY attempt to detect when a hash input is likely from a known collision attack, and then either deliberately reject the hash input or modifying the hash output.
+This should convert an uncertain breakage (where it is unclear what the effect of a collision will be) to an explicit breakage, which is more desirable for a robust implementation.

+{{STEVENS2013}} describes a method for detecting indicators of well-known SHA-1 collision attacks.
+Some example C code implementing this technique can be found at {{SHA1CD}}.

 ## Advantages of Salted Signatures {#signature-salt-rationale}